Vemma is a pyramid scheme that targets college students with promises of getting rich quick.

 Vemma scammed thousands of young distributors into purchasing products that they did not want or need with the hope of getting rich.

 Vemma was able to pull off this scam because they knew that young people are naïve.

-Most young people join mlm opportunity without doing any research, study, or investigate the company.
+Most young people join mlm opportunity without doing any research, studying, or investigating the company.

 If you become an mlm distributor without asking questions or doing the proper researches, then you are a good target for scammers.

 Reading our mlm opportunity reviews is one way to learn the risks and rewards associated with mlm opportunities.